AceIDE/editor/readme.txt

 1. Default colour picker image

 == Changelog ==
+= 2.6.1 =
+* See github issue #27.
+Fixes issue introduced in 2.6.0, attempting to fix nois$

 = 2.6.0 =
 * See github issue #15.
 Removes AJAX noise from ALL other plugins/themes etc. Much more solid than previous solution for github issue #5.
 * Resolves github issue #21.
 Better error output in the event the HTTP server will not process a file upload request.